About USA Baseball

 The USA Baseball Collegiate National Team is comprised of the top non-draft-eligible collegiate baseball players in the country.
 The team competes each summer in friendship series domestically and internationally against the world's top baseball talent.
 As part of this schedule, the U.S. squares off in international friendship series against Chinese Taipei, Cuba and Japan.

+The Collegiate National Team program has witnessed great success in recent years.
 In 2019, the Collegiate National Team earned its fifth consecutive series win over Cuba when it claimed the 8th Annual USA vs. Cuba International Friendship Series, 4-1.
 The stars and stripes also brought home a 2-1 series win against Chinese Taipei in the 19th USA vs. Chinese Taipei International Friendship Series in 2019.

 In 2022, the Collegiate National Team returned to Honkbalweek Haarlem from July 8-15 at Pim Mulier Stadium in Haarlem, Netherlands, where the U.S. competed for the first time since 2014.
 The summer tour included a five-game intrasquad Stars vs. Stripes series in North Carolina from June 30-July 4 in Cary, Durham and Charlotte.